Sparshjain25/IMDb_Rating_Analysis/README.md

 • Does an increase in the budget of the movie boost return on investment?

 ### Insights Generation
-• Which movies fare better when it comes to ratings, colored movies or black and white movies?
+• Which movies fare better when it comes to ratings, colored movies or black-and-white movies?
-• Does any one Genre far better than the others?
+• Is any Genre far better than the others?
 What are some top-performing Genres?
-• Who are some best performing directors?
+• Who are some best-performing directors?
 Do the directors consistently deliver better results?
 • Does the popularity of my cast OR directors at that time impact ratings?
 • Does a higher movie rating translate into monetary success?
 • Does pumping in more money increase the Return On Investment?

 ### Conclusion
 <div style="text-align: justify"> The most important factor that affects movie rating is the duration.
 The longer the movie is,
-the higher the rating will be.The number of faces in movie poster has a negative impact on the movie rating.
+the higher the rating will be.
+The number of faces in movie poster has a negative impact on the movie rating.
 Instead, focusing and marketing the genre of the movie especially like Biography, Documentary or Crime would prove more beneficial.Having higher budget for a movie doesn’t necessarily guarantee higher ratings.
-Therefore, for a given limited budget, it is worth investing in a popular and credible directors than famous actors.Studios should encourage more critics to review their movies to help with the ratings. </div>
+Therefore, for a given limited budget, it is worth investing in a popular and credible director rather than a famous actor.Studios should encourage more critics to review their movies to help with the ratings. </div>